WorksOS/con-services/AcceptanceTests/README.txt

   IP Address: 172.17.187.96

-Update AcceptanceTests\scripts\setEnvironmentVariables.ps1 to reflect this new ip address.
+Update set-environment-variables.ps1 to reflect this new ip address.

-Copy environment variables from setEnvironmentVariables.ps1 and from an elevated powershell prompt paste these in.

 Open visual studio project and run tests (note VS should not be running when setting environment variables.